alerti/udacity-datascience-nanodegree/Starbucks-Capstone-Challenge/README.md

 ### Insights
 In this Project, I analyzed data sets provided by Starbucks to predict whether a customer would complete the offer or just view it

-Process:
+`Process:`
-Load, analyze and visualize data to get an overall understanding of the data set, data processing took the bigger chunk of the project
+* Load, analyze and visualize data to get an overall understanding of the data set, data processing took the bigger chunk of the project
-- Create latent features; to improve the performance of the model, features extracted from the original existing column:
+* Create latent features; to improve the performance of the model, features extracted from the original existing column:
-— Features:
+* Features:
-> age_group
+    * age_group
-> income_range
+    * income_range
-> member_type
+    * member_type

 From the quick analysis I managed to garner these insights:
  - Female customers finished ~75% of the offers they viewed, men completed just 58% of the offers they viewed, and female customers finished seeming to be convinced easily